skomil/homepage_redesign/_includes/2014-07-06-WhatsNext.md

 comments: true
 ---

+> Our blog is migrating.
+This blog post will now live here: [http://blog.mayday.us/post/98259988480/](http://blog.mayday.us/post/98259988480/)

 [Original post](http://lessig.tumblr.com/post/90944951837/whats-next)

 Ok, I slept.
 A lot.
 For the first time, forever.

 ### Overflowing my inbox is a single question: What’s next?

 Next is selecting the candidates.
 We’ve been looking at this for months, but there is tons to think through before we make the choice.